alanpeixinho/kernelci-regzbot/docs/getting_started.md

 Regzbot is designed to normally not create any additional chores for Linux kernel developers like you.
 But for that to work it's important you do something the [Linux kernel documentation specifies for a while already](https://www.kernel.org/doc/html/latest/process/submitting-patches.html): when fixing a regression, include a `Link:` tag with the URL to the report in the [mailing list archives on lore.kernel.org](https://lore.kernel.org/).
 This aspect is important for regzbot, as it allows the bot to connect the fix with the regression's report.
 That's needed so regzbot can do things automatically that otherwise would mean manual work for somebody — like marking the regression as resolved once the fix hits mainline.

 But sometimes you might want to do more with regzbot, like specifying a culprit exactly after a bisection or marking a regression as resolved.
 The text below explains how to do these and other things; the instructions there also will tell you how to use regzbot to track regressions for your own code or the subsystem you maintain, as that will make sure none fall through the cracks unnoticed.

+## How to help keep tracking accurate

+If a tracked issue turns out not to be a regression, if discussion moved elsewhere, or if important details such as the title or introduced range are wrong, please reply publicly and include the appropriate `#regzbot` command.
+That keeps the public record clear and helps regzbot show useful status.

+Developers do not need to CC individual regression trackers on every follow-up.
+Keep `regressions@lists.linux.dev` in the loop and use `Link:` or `Closes:` tags that point to the report when posting fixes.

 ## More regzbot features relevant for both reporters and developers